mpuening/learn-webservices-jaxrs/README.md

 consistently across all supported application servers is a seemingly impossible task using just the Jakarta EE specification.
 The differences in the implementations of the application servers get in the way.
 But as the old adage says, everything can be solved by another level of indirection.
-And that is what this application has with `ConfigurableDataSource` and `MPConfigurableDataSource`.
+And that is what this application has with `CompatabilityDataSource` and `ConfigurableDataSource`.
 These classes pull properties from the `Environment` (Micro-profile Config) and smooth over all the various differences of the supported application servers.
 The `DataSourceConfiguration` class uses that with an Hikari DataSource.
 What ends up happening though is that there is potentially a *connection-pool-enabled* DataSource that sits on top of a *connection-pool-enabled* DataSource.